Neph-dev/lydia_backend/README.md

 ## Mission

 Lydia is a platform designed to connect restaurants and food suppliers with charitable organizations to reduce food waste and help those in need.
-By facilitating the donation of excess food that would otherwise go to waste, Lydia serves as a bridge between abundance and scarcity—ensuring that perfectly good food reaches people experiencing food insecurity rather than landfills.
+By facilitating the donation of excess food that would otherwise go to waste, Lydia serves as a bridge between abundance and scarcity ensuring that perfectly good food reaches people experiencing food insecurity rather than landfills.

 ## Overview